skalenetwork/node-cli/README.md

 - `ENV_FILE` - path to .env file (required parameters are listed in the `skale init` command)

-Required options:

--   `--dry-run` - create only needed files and directories and don't create containers

-You should also specify the following environment variables:
+You should specify the following environment variables:

 -   `SGX_SERVER_URL` - SGX server URL
 -   `DISK_MOUNTPOINT` - disk mount point for storing sChains data